 I’ve been thinking about Adam Khalil and Bayley Sweitzer’s film Empty Metal (2018) ever since I saw it over a year ago, at a screening last Halloween at the Berkeley Art Museum and Pacific Film Archive.
 The movie is, in a word, disquieting.
-Empty Metal is finally seeing its premiere theatrical run at the in New York through December 11.
+Empty Metal is finally seeing its premiere theatrical run at the Anthology Film Archives in New York through December 11.
 It revolves around an assassination plot: telepathic revolutionaries and a Brooklyn noise band conspire to avenge the murders of Trayvon Martin, Eric Garner, and Michael Brown.
 A filmic meditation on the apocalypse and political violence, it couldn’t be timelier amid a political moment marked by ecological destruction, a rise in international fascism, and popular protest around the world.

 The film begins with a caricature of a Brooklyn band called Alien.
 Its three members are listless and frustrated with their direction, and their record label messed up their new album.
 Quick cuts juxtapose depictions of their trivial woes and scenes of police brutality at protests.
 We are then introduced to a group of revolutionaries with three leaders—a Rastafarian, a Native American activist, and a European mystic.
 The league communicates telepathically, and is bound together across time and place by a shared political duty.
 After what would be the band’s final show, an unnamed younger revolutionary working with the trio approaches Rose, Alien’s vocalist.
 The revolutionary puts her forehead to Rose’s, transferring knowledge to her.
 Viewers do not know what she shares, but the singer’s immediate shift to a withdrawn disposition suggests something deeply unsettling.
 Whatever was communicated ends the band’s struggle for a sense of purpose: they are going to become assassins.